How to Replace Motherboards the Right Way

 If you have been using a motherboard for several years, either it can get damaged, or it just can’t keep up with upgraded components.

-Otherwise, the only reason to change motherboards is you would want to upgrade your system deliberately.
+Otherwise, the only reason to change motherboards is you would want to upgrade your system deliberately and install a top motherboard.

 Another reason for learning how to change a motherboard is you are new to PC building, and you would want to practice to get the hang of it and make it a hobby.